CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation---MLAG.md

 ## <span>Check the MLAG Configuration Status</span>

-You canTo check the status of your MLAG configuration using the, run the NCLU `net show clag` command. or the Linux `clagctl` command.
-For example:
+You can check the status of your MLAG configuration using the `net show clag` command.

 ```
-cumulus@leaf01switch:~$ net show clag
+cumulus@leaf01:~$ net show clag
 The peer is alive
     Peer Priority, ID, and Role: 4096 44:38:39:FF:00:01 primary
      Our Priority, ID, and Role: 8192 44:38:39:FF:00:02 secondary
-          Peer Interface and IP: peerlink.4094 169.254.1.1 linklocal
+          Peer Interface and IP: peerlink.4094 169.254.1.1
                       Backup IP: 192.168.1.12 (inactive)
                      System MAC: 44:38:39:FF:00:01